 Customizing the Handle

-You can add a lot of value into your machete by removing the cheap handle and replacing it with a wooden handle.
+You can add a lot of value to your machete by removing the cheap handle and replacing it with a wooden handle.
 Wood is easy to work with for anyone and is cheap to acquire.
-It also feels good on your hands and looks great.
+It also feels good in your hands and looks great.
 Wood has good grip if you finish it correctly.
 There are synthetic handles like Micarta but those are quite expensive.
 You can also use a 550 cord handle but it might or might not be comfortable to you.

 For some machete models like the BK9, there are manufacturers who make custom handles that will fit the machete.
 These run around $50+ depending on the knife and are made to fit.
 It is a great way to save some time on your project.